Kentico/xperience-by-kentico-k13ecommerce/docs/Usage-Guide.md

 You can select content item folders where content items are synchronized.
 Content item folders can be selected independently for each content type in XbyK administration UI.
 Go to
 **Configuration** -> **K13Ecommerce** -> **K13Ecommerce settings**.
 Content items are not moved if root folder is selected.

+Once the folder is changed, only new content items are moved to this folder (to not break possible manual structure for old items)

 ![XbyK K13Ecommerce settings](../images/screenshots/module_settings.png "XbyK K13Ecommerce settings")

 With enabled product page synchronization (see [How to enable automatic product page synchronization?](#prodpagesync)) content type `K13Store.ProductPage` (in chosen website channel)